HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Remove-WDACConfig.md

 ## Description

-Removes Unsigned deployed WDAC policies as well as [Signed deployed Supplemental WDAC policies](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Notes#removing-supplemental-policies)
+Removes Unsigned deployed App Control policies as well as [Signed deployed Supplemental App Control policies](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Notes#removing-supplemental-policies)

 > [!NOTE]\
 >  When using `-PolicyNames` parameter, if multiple policies with the exact same name are deployed, when you press TAB, you will only see 1 of them, if you select it, all of the policies with that name will be removed.
 If that's not desired, consider using `-PolicyIDs` parameter instead.